 Havers: Yeah, well, it's an expensive car!

-- Just in Time: For once, Havers fails to be Badass Damsel, possibly because she is too stunned by The Reveal.
+- Just in Time: For once, Havers fails to be Damsel out of Distress, possibly because she is too stunned by The Reveal.
 Thank goodness that Lynley arrives when he does, because otherwise, it is strongly implied that Carly was about to finish her off by clobbering her on the head with a heavy stone.

 - Like an Old Married Couple: The Episode puts Lynley and Havers under the same roof.
 The simple fact that they get along so comfortably together speaks volumes about the depth of their relationship — leaving aside the UST, of course.